elemusma/lws-siq/plugins/sortable-dashboard-to-do-list/readme.txt

 This feature is currently not activated for multisite setups
 </li>
 <li>
-4 new WP filters to provide further control on affectation rights
+4 WP filters to provide further control on affectation rights
 </li>
 </ul>